wolcn/memorydb-crossplane/README.md

 As ACLs are nothing more than a list of existing user objects which are to have access to the database that the ACL is assigned to, creation/update/deletion are all relatively easy to handle as long as there are no references to objects that don't exist.
 This means, for example, that users need to be removed from any ACLs they belong to before being deleted and ACLs need to be removed from any clusters that are using them before ACLs are deleted.

 ### Add a new user
-Create new user objects, including password secrets and access strings, then assign them to ACLs.
+Create new user objects, including password secrets and access strings, then assign them to existing ACLs.
 Access will be granted to new users on any cluster that is using an ACL that includes those users.

 ### Update a user
 Updating an access string for a user is simple - just update the manifest and redeploy.